Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Results and Discussion

-Fig. \ref{fig:WMC_sparse_error} compares the accuracy of models trained under data availability constraints with other models using the normalized $L^2$ errors over time for the WMC case.
+Figure \ref{fig:WMC_sparse_error} compares the accuracy of models trained under data availability constraints with other models using the normalized $L^2$ errors over time for the two-dimensional WMC case.
 All models trained with data constraints remain stable during extended time integration.
 Furthermore, while the ML-5k model trained with full-domain data does not show much improvement over the LES-5k model, all ML models trained with incomplete data achieve significantly lower $L^2$ errors.
-Specifically, the ML-5k models trained with data from $x>5h$ and $x>10h$ maintain errors at approximately half their level throughout the simulation.
-Fig. \ref{fig:WMC_sparse_probe} compares the pointwise prediction accuracy of each model using the normalized x-direction velocity data from a probe located at $(x,y)=(6.5h,3h)$.
+Specifically, the ML-5k models trained with data from $x>5h$ and $x>10h$ maintain errors at approximately half the magnitude of those from the full-domain-trained model throughout the simulation.
+Figure \ref{fig:WMC_sparse_probe} compares the pointwise prediction accuracy of each model using the normalized $x$-direction velocity data from a probe located at $(x,y)=(6.5h,3h)$.
 We observe that the ML-5k models trained with data from $x>5h$ and $x>10h$ demonstrate enhanced accuracy in capturing the peaks of velocity fluctuations caused by separation at the cube and the resulting vortices.

 These results suggest that a subgrid closure model using GNN can learn general flow physics and remain stable even when trained only with flowfield data near the main vortex trajectory and wall boundaries.
-This is in accordance with the flow physics affected by closure design.
-The model's generalization capability across different geometries is also enhanced when trained using more relevant sources of information --- in this case, velocity trajectories downstream of the step.
-This is a benefit of the GNN closure embedded in a PDE-constrained optimization formulation.
+This is in accordance with the flow physics that is affected by closure design.
+Therefore, our formulation allows for the utilization of localized quantities of interest for closure calibration.

+The model trained using only the downstream portion of the flow also shows improved generalization to unseen geometries.
+This trend suggests that limiting the training data to regions governed by universal turbulent dynamics, rather than geometry-specific boundary layer features, helps prevent overfitting to a particular configuration.
+Such behavior is observed within the present GNN-based PDE-constrained framework, although further investigation would be required to determine the extent to which the architecture itself contributes to this generalization.

 A comprehensive examination of the metrics presented for the cases mentioned in the previous sections allows us to conclude that the ML-5k model, using our learned GNN-based closure, is capable of outperforming the more expensive LES-20k model in terms of accuracy, or improving the accuracy of simulations on unseen geometries with a coarse mesh.
 We compute an effective speedup by measuring the evaluation time of models, which is tabulated in Tab. \ref{tab:time}.
 Time costs of the ML-5k model for each case are calculated by averaging simulation times of the ML-5k models trained under different constrained data.
 For all geometries, the ML-5k model is able to achieve a reduction in cost of approximately a factor of 7 compared to the LES-20k model.
 Especially, for the ramp case, the ML-5k models trained with data downstream of the step can achieve a similar level of accuracy with the LES-20k model while significantly reducing the time cost.
 This suggests that in the engineering design process where detailed design parameter optimization follows broader design exploration tasks, a GNN-based closure model can accelerate forward model evaluations while preserving high accuracy.
 Furthermore, the generalizable results indicate greater reliability during extrapolation.